dexedge/schatz/README.md

 Finally, the script will ask for the level of JPEG compression.
 The options are 50%, 75%, and 100%, where 100% is **maximum resolution**.

-The LOC interface itself offers five options for images: GIF, three levels of JPEG compression (12.5%, 25%, and 50%), JPEG2000 (not widely uses), and TIFF.
-The GIF files seem simply to be the thumbnail images, and are unlikely to be useful.
+The LOC interface itself offers five options for images: GIF, three levels of JPEG compression (12.5%, 25%, and 50%), JPEG2000 (not widely used), and TIFF.
+The GIF files seem to be the thumbnail images, and are unlikely to be useful.
 The TIFF and JPEG2000 formats use a different form of URL than do the JPEG files, and would require significant modifications to the `schatz` script.
 Individual TIFF images are easy enough to download by hand.
 They are quite large (ca. 5 MB), and yet the basic resolution is not all that high, as can seen by enlarging one.

 ![](LOC-tiff-example.png)
 </br></br>
-The maximum JPEG resolution offered by the LOC interface is 50% (in other words, apparently, 50% compression of the uncompressed TIFF file).
-The two lower JPEG resolutions offered by the LOC interface (12.5% and 25%) degrade the legibility of the libretto's text to a point that most users probably won't prefer.
+The maximum JPEG resolution offered by the LOC interface is 50% (in other words, roughly 50% of the resolution of the uncompressed TIFF file).
+The two lower JPEG resolutions offered by the LOC interface (12.5% and 25%) degrade the legibility of the libretto's text to a point that many users may find too fuzzy.

-However, although this appears to be undocumented, the LOC system will also produce JPEG images with 75% and 100% resolution (The trick is to insert "75" or "100" at the appropriate place in the URL.)
+However, the LOC system will also produce JPEG images with 75% and 100% resolution, although this appears to be undocumented.
+(The trick is to insert "75" or "100" at the appropriate place in the URL.)
 So as a last step, the `schatz` script offers a choice of JPEG at 50%, 75%, or 100% resolution (50% is the default).
 At 100%, images of two-page spreads will typically be in the range of 450 to 550 KB.

 **NOTE:** Because the availability of JPEG downloads at 75% and 100% seems to be an undocumented feature, it is probably best to request these higher resolutions only when you really need them.
-Libretto images at the default resolution of 50% are generally quite clearly legible, and will probably be sufficient for most uses.
+Libretto images at the default resolution of 50% are generally quite legible, and will probably be sufficient for most uses.
 JPEG images at 100% are nearly indistinguishable from the TIFFs, but the files are considerably smaller.

 ## Limitations